-Grandfathering applies for two of the loans.
+As of the start of 2021 Storebrand Livsforsikring has two loans for which grandfathering applies.
 Both loans fulfilled the Solvency I capital requirements at the time of issuance and were approved by the authorities.
 Loans covered by grandfathering have early repurchase rights before the transitional period expires.
 After the first repurchase right, all loans are eligible for repurchase at each payment of interest.
 Repurchased loans are expected to be replaced by new loans that meet the requirements for eligible capital under Solvency II.